sherwin-kwan/tweeter/README.md

 * This is a one page webapp, so localhost:8080/ is the only HTML page.
 * For debugging purposes, you may access the in-memory database in JSON format at localhost:8080/tweets

+## Copyright/Originality

+The back-end code was supplied by Lighthouse Labs staff; front-end code (everything in /public) is (C) 2020 Sherwin Kwan.

+Warning: the original codebase did not have a license file, so although this has been posted on Github, it's not legally FOSS.
+If you're planning on forking this or using it in your own code, you should verify with Lighthouse Labs first.